-Unlike WordPress (which requires separate hosting, themes, and plugins), Squarespace handles everything in one place.
-You sign up, choose a template, add your content, and publish - without managing servers, installing updates, or troubleshooting plugin conflicts.
+Unlike WordPress (which requires separate hosting, themes, and plugins), this Squarespace website builder handles everything in one place.
+You sign up, choose a template, add your content, and publish, without managing servers, installing updates, or troubleshooting plugin conflicts.
 This simplicity is both its greatest strength and, for some users, its limitation.
 Squarespace offers a 14-day free trial on every plan.
 Use coupon code OKDIGITAL10 for 10% off any Squarespace plan.

 What Squarespace Does